Home

 In Trailwise, you can browse and plan routes with built-in difficulty ratings that factor in distance, elevation gain, and terrain.
 That means you're not just guessing whether a route is "moderate" based on someone's vague blog description from 2019.
 You get a clear picture of what you're signing up for before you leave the house.

 If you've found a great route on another platform or a walking forum, you can import it as a GPX file directly into Trailwise.
-Equally, if you've built something in Trailwise that you want to share with someone who uses a different app, exporting as GPX takes just a couple of taps.
+And if you've built something in Trailwise that you want to take to a GPS device or another app, you can export it as GPX too, which is part of Pro.
 No lock-in, no hassle.

 Download your maps before you lose signal